 A supportive and inclusive environment

 Our policies, developed in consultation with University of Plymouth Students' Union (UPSU), highlight our commitment to provide supportive and inclusive learning, working and social environment in which all members of the University community can realise their potential and are treated with dignity and respect.
-In particular, the policies seek to support ongoing work with UPSU in relation to the Know the Line campaign and work to eradicate ‘lad culture’ related issues.
-The policies also reaffirm the University’s support for regional hate crime incident reporting and have been simplified to make clear links to existing formal complaint procedures for both staff and students.If you experience harassment, bullying or intimidation we can support you; either contact a Harassment Advisor or email firstname.lastname@example.org
+In particular, the policies seek to support ongoing work with UPSU in relation to the existing campaigns and work to eradicate ‘lad culture’ related issues.
+The policies also reaffirm the University’s support for regional hate crime incident reporting and have been simplified to make clear links to existing formal complaint procedures for both staff and students.If you experience harassment, bullying or intimidation we can support you; either contact a Dignity and Respect Advisor or email firstname.lastname@example.org

 What is harassment and bullying?

 In simple terms, harassment and bullying is unwelcome behaviour that affects a person's dignity.
 It’s the conduct of one person against another or others when an intimidating, hostile or offensive atmosphere is created for the complainant(s).
 Harassment is defined under the Equality Act 2010 as being:

 "...unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual."

 There are three types of harassment covered by this law:

 - Harassment related to the following ‘protected characteristics’ (as defined by the Equality Act 2010): age; disability; race; sex; gender reassignment; religion or belief; sexual orientation.